-From the 1540 bathing waters, 1518 were assessed, as 22 points were monitored for the first time in 2014.
-The new points have not been evaluated for 2014 since the minimum number of samples required by the Directive has not yet been collected.
-However, from the initial results of 2014 it is evident that the concentrations of microbiological parameters remain below the respective criteria values of excellent quality.
-For the remaining 1518 bathing waters, the classification results are the following:
+From the 1542 bathing waters, 1508 were assessed, as 34 points were monitored for the first time in 2015.
+The new points have not been evaluated for 2015 since the minimum number of samples required by the Directive 2006/7/EC has not yet been collected.
+However, from the preliminary results of 2015 it is evident that the concentrations of microbiological parameters remain below the respective criteria values of excellent quality.
+For the remaining 1508 bathing waters, the classification results are the following:

-- 1495 bathing waters are classified as "excellent quality".
-One of them are located in inland waters and the 1494 in coastal waters. - 23 bathing waters are classified as "good quality", one of which is located in inland waters and 22 in coastal waters. - None of bathing waters was classified as "sufficient quality". - None of bathing waters was classified as "poor quality".
+- 1499 bathing waters are classified as "excellent quality".
+Two of them are located in inland waters and the 1497 in coastal waters. - 9 bathing waters are classified as "good quality" - None of bathing waters was classified as "sufficient quality". - None of bathing waters was classified as "poor quality".

-The following figure and table present the results of the assessment for the 2014 bathing season.
+The following figure and table present the results of the assessment for the 2015 bathing season.

-Figure 1: Bathing waters classification according to Directive 2006/7/EC for year 2014
+Figure 1: Bathing waters classification according to Directive 2006/7/EC for year 2015

-From the total number of the monitoring sites evaluated 98.48% is of excellent water quality, while all monitoring sites are in full compliance with the requirements of the Directive 2006/7/EC.
+From the total number of the monitoring sites evaluated 99.40% is of excellent water quality, while all monitoring sites are in full compliance with the requirements of the Directive 2006/7/EC.

-Table 1: Classification of bathing waters for the year 2014 according to the requirements of the Directive 2006/7/EC
+Table 1: Classification of bathing waters for the year 2015 according to the requirements of the Directive 2006/7/EC

 Numbers of monitoring points Class Quality % Percentage

-1495 Class 1 excellent quality 98,48%
+1499 Class 1 excellent quality 99,40%

-23 Class 2 good quality 1,52%
+9 Class 2 good quality 0,60%

 0 Class 3 sufficient quality 0,00%

 0 Class 4 poor quality 0,00%

-From the 1518 bathing waters, 1516 are located in coastal waters and are classified in the following categories:
+From the 1508 bathing waters, 1506 are located in coastal waters and are classified in the following categories:

-Table 2: Classification of Coastal bathing waters for the year 2014 according to the requirements of the Directive 2006/7/EC
+Table 2: Classification of Coastal bathing waters for the year 2015 according to the requirements of the Directive 2006/7/EC

 Numbers of monitoring points Class Quality % Percentage

-1494 Class 1 excellent quality 98,55%
+1497 Class 1 excellent quality 99,40%

-22 Class 2 good quality 1,45%
+9 Class 2 good quality 0,60%

 0 Class 3 sufficient quality 0,00%

 0 Class 4 poor quality 0,00%

-Figure 2: Coastal bathing waters classification according to Directive 2006/7/EC for year 2014
+Figure 2: Coastal bathing waters classification according to Directive 2006/7/EC for year 2015

-In the monitoring network of the year 2014 two bathing sites in inland waters are included, one of which is in Vouliagmeni Lake and the other is in Vegoritida Lake.
-The classification of inland bathing waters in the assessment of the year 2014 is presented below.
+In the monitoring network of the year 2015 two bathing sites in inland waters are included, one of which is in Vouliagmeni Lake and the other is in Vegoritida Lake.
+The classification of inland bathing waters in the assessment of the year 2015 is presented below.

-Table 3: Classification of inland bathing waters for the year 2014 according to the requirements of the Directive 2006/7/EC
+Table 3: Classification of inland bathing waters for the year 2015 according to the requirements of the Directive 2006/7/EC

 Numbers of monitoring points Class Quality % Percentage

-1 Class 1 excellent quality 50,00%
+2 Class 1 excellent quality 100,00%

-1 Class 2 good quality 50,00%
+0 Class 2 good quality 0%

 0 Class 3 sufficient quality 0%

 0 Class 4 poor quality 0%